 Kofi Gademe is one of the best known Accra-based performing artists.
 He speaks Twi, Ewe, Ga, and English fluently.
-Originally trained in Togo and the Volta Region of Ghana as a traditional (Ewe) composer, dancer, and drummer, he moved on to Accra years ago and still practices his trade as an artist there.
-He has included dance performances from Senegal, Nigeria, and Benin in his repertoire of performances and has been a teacher of traditional dance at several schools and cultural centers in Accra.
+Originally trained in Togo and the Volta Region of Ghana as a traditional (Ewe) composer, dancer, and drummer, he moved to Accra years ago and still practices his trade as an artist there.
+He has included dances from Senegal, Nigeria, and Benin in his repertoire of performances and has been a teacher of traditional dance at several schools and cultural centers in Accra.
 SIT students meet him in their first two weeks in Accra.
 He gives students a training performance session in which they learn agbadza, gawu, and war dance movements.
-He has supervised many student ISPs these past 12 years.
+He has supervised many student ISPs since 2000.

 View Student Evaluations for this program: